What Is Ménière Disease?

 Variable Course

-The frequency of attacks varies enormously.
-Many patients show spontaneous improvement of attacks over time, but hearing loss tends to progress.
+Attack frequency varies enormously.
+Many patients show spontaneous improvement over time, but hearing loss tends to progress.

 Epidemiology